timniven/timniven.github.io/_posts/nlp/2018-09-01-learning-with-latent-language.markdown

-At language learning time it is assumed to have natural language descriptions of the target locations provided by human annotators and expert policies for navigating there (why the latter?).
+At language learning time it is assumed to have natural language descriptions of the target locations provided by human annotators and expert policies for navigating there.

 Learning proceeds by:
 - sampling a fixed number of descriptions $$w$$ from $$q$$